wp-plugins/metro-share/readme.txt

 * A. This plugin is intended for use by developers.
 The plugin is intended to be as extensible.
 Most changes you might like to make can be achieved via a few lines in a short custom plugin (or in your theme).

 == Changelog ==

+= 0.5.4 (24/6/2013) =
+* Removed redundant form elements and changed to URL with query vars
+* Plugin now works correctly when used multiple times on the same page

 = 0.5.3 (13/6/2013) =
 * Added filter for allow users to modify the prefix text.
 Useful for translations or if you need different text depending on the page.